auth0/docs/articles/extensions/github-deploy.md

 ### Deploy rules

-In order to deploy a rule, you must first create a JavaScript file under the `rules` directory of your GitHub repository.
-Each rule must be in its own `.js` file.
+To deploy a rule, you must first create a JavaScript file under the `rules` directory of your GitHub repository.
+Each rule must be in its own JavaScript file.

 For example, if you create the file `rules/set-country.js`, then the extension will create a rule in Auth0 with the name `set-country`.